Mar 18 2026

 Finally, the puzzle began to take shape.

-For most people, cervical stenosis starts with neck pain.
-“Then it progresses to numbness and loss of coordination in the hands,” he said.
-“As it continues, it leads to loss of coordination of the legs, so you are at high risk for falls.”
+For most people, cervical stenosis starts with neck pain and then progresses to numbness and loss of coordination in the hands.
+As it continues, it leads to loss of coordination of the legs, putting you at high risk for falls.

 Left untreated, the condition can lead to permanent nerve damage and paralysis.